 - Purpose – Your choice of wallet will be greatly determined by what purpose you expect it to meet.
-If you’re an investor who would like to hold onto a currency for the long term, a hardware cold wallet would be the best option for you.
+If you’re considering investing in Stellar Lumens for the long term, a hardware cold wallet would be the best option for you.
 However, if you’d like to use the crypto wallet for making frequent online/off-line purchases, a mobile wallet is what you need.

 - Cost – The cost factor comes normally into play in case of hardware wallets as the better ones among them are priced $100 and upwards.
 Most other wallets can be used free of cost.